Thai Language and Alphabet

 Is the Thai Alphabet Easy to Learn?

-The Thai alphabet is difficult to learn because it consists of 44 consonants, 18 vowels, and four tone marks.
+The Thai alphabet is hard to learn, with 44 consonants, 21 vowels, and four tone marks.

 How to Learn to Read & Write Thai Script?

-The following are some tips that can help you learn to read and write Thai script:
+Here are some tips to learn to read and write Thai script:

-2. Use flashcards to memorize and review the Thai alphabet.
+Use flashcards for memorization and review of the Thai alphabet.

-4. Write down any new words you learn and practice them daily by writing them repeatedly.
+Write down new words you learn and practice them daily by repeatedly writing them.

 Important Thai Words and Phrases